 The sound engine and music for this game was provided by fellow (and much more talented) unlicensed developer, Vast Fame.
 Unfortunately, Sintax clearly had no clue how to use it.

-In this version, the title screen, continue/game over screens, level intro screens, and ending all play no music whatsoever, substituting either silence or a constant tone depending on your emulator (behavior on a real system has yet to be confirmed).
-Every level has the same music, but defeating certain enemies causes another track to start playing, while other enemies appearing onscreen can cause the music to stop completely.
+The title screen, continue/game over screens, level intro screens, and ending all play no music whatsoever, substituting either silence or a constant tone depending on what emulator it's being played on.
+Every level has the same music, but defeating certain enemies causes another track to start playing, while other enemies appearing on-screen can cause the music to stop completely.

-Released variants fixed the title screen music, but initially retained the strange enemy-related behavior; later games fixed that too, but at the cost of literally the same music track playing throughout the entire game beyond the title screen.
+Released variants fixed the title screen music, but initially retained the strange enemy-related behavior.
+Later games fixed that as well, but at the cost of literally the same music track playing throughout the entire game beyond the title screen.

 What this whole mess means is that a maximum of three different music tracks may be heard throughout all known versions of this game:

 - Digimon Adventure prototype: regular level music, defeated-random-enemy music